It's Garry Shandling's Show: Broadcast

 In the United States, the series aired on Showtime.
 The first season aired on Wednesdays and the rest of the series aired on Sundays.
 It was originally picked up for 6 episodes.
 After the success of them, Showtime ordered 12 more (although only 10 were produced).

-To bolster its Sunday night lineup, Fox secured the rights to air reruns of It's Garry Shandling's Show not long after they aired on Showtime.
+To bolster its Sunday night lineup, Fox secured the rights to air reruns of It's Garry Shandling's Show less than a month after they aired on Showtime.
 The reruns aired Sundays on Fox at 9:00–9:30 from March 1988 to July 1989, at 9:30–10:00 in July 1989, at 10:00–10:30 from July to August 1989, and at 10:30–11:00 from August 1989 to March 1990.

 The series was aired in the United Kingdom on BBC Two from 1987 to 1990.

 Home media

 On October 20, 2009, Shout!
 Factory released It's Garry Shandling's Show: The Complete Series on DVD in Region 1.
 The 16-disc set features extensive bonus features including featurettes, commentaries and outtakes.
 Time praised the set's release, writing "As self-referential comedies went, you never meta better one," while Entertainment Weekly named it one of the best TV on DVD releases of 2009.
 The first season of the series was released as a standalone title in America in April 2010.

 In Region 2, Fabulous Films has released the first two seasons on DVD in the UK.

 In Region 4, Shock Entertainment has released all 4 seasons on DVD in Australia.